deeplearning4j/deeplearning4j/canova.md

 # Canova: A Vectorization Lib for ML

 Canova solves one of the most important obstacles to effective machine or deep learning: getting data into a format that neural nets can understand.
 Nets understand vectors.
 Vectorization is the first problem many data scientists will have to solve to start training their algorithms on data.
-Please read this entire page, particularly the section [Reading Records](#record) below, before working with Canova.
+Please **read this entire page**, particularly the section [Reading Records](#record) below, before working with Canova.

 ## Introductory Video